21 Types of Moths in Florida

 Additionally, the hindwings boast a checkered pattern of black, white, and orange along the bottom edge.
 All the wings of this moth have a long, wispy white fringe.

-Information about the Bold Medicine moths’ life history, diet, and larvae remains unknown.
+The Bold Medicine moths’ life history, diet, and larvae remain unknown.

 Further research is necessary to understand this captivating and shiny gem of moths comprehensively.